What is a Schengen business visa and how do I get one?

 If you have been authorized to stay for 90 days, you must not remain in the Schengen area for over 90 days in each 180-day period.

 Our annual Schengen visa insurance Multi-Trip is available to customers planning to travel in and out of the Schengen Area on multiple occasions - perfect for those traveling on business regularly.

 You are covered for 1 year and you can travel as often as you like within a limit of 90 days per stay.
 This insurance plan provides protection for all EU countries ( Ireland included) + the United Kingdom.
 It also provides the mandatory insurance certificate needed for a Schengen visa.
 Medical expenses, emergency hospitalisation and repatriation are covered up to 100,000€.

 Frequently asked questions (FAQs) about applying for a Schengen business visa

-How long will it take to process my Schengen business visa?
+How long does it take to get a business visa?

 It usually takes 3-5 weeks to process your visa application.